marina601/discover-malta/README.md

       - All the headings are displayed in font-family: 'Acme', sans-serif;

-      - All other elements are displayed in font-family: 'Oxygen', sans-seri;
+      - All other elements are displayed in font-family: 'Oxygen', sans-serif;

 ##### back to [content](#table-of-content)